How to fix an unresponsive script error

 Debug error in script

-If you're the Webmaster or developer of the script causing this browser error and are trying to resolve this error, look for any of the below possible causes to this error.
+If you're the Webmaster or developer of the script causing the browser error, you can try to resolve this error.
+Review the possible causes to this error below for help on debugging the script.

 - Error in a script that prevents the script or related script from successfully executing.